perrin-isir/xpag/README.md

 -----
-## Structure
+## Short documentation
 <details><summary><B><I>xpag</I>: a platform for goal-conditioned RL</B></summary>

 *xpag* allows standard reinforcement learning, but it has been designed with goal-conditioned reinforcement learning (GCRL) in mind (check out the [train_gmazes.ipynb](https://colab.research.google.com/github/perrin-isir/xpag-tutorials/blob/main/train_gmazes.ipynb) tutorial for a simple example of GCRL).

-In GCRL, agents follow a goal, and the reward depends on the degree of achievement of that goal.
+In GCRL, agents have a goal, and the reward depends on the degree of achievement of that goal.
 In some cases, goals are defined by the environment, but in others, they are defined by the agent itself, and they can possibly be changed several times during an episode.